How safety culture and technology improve CSA scores

 CSA scores grades commercial carriers based on several safety-related factors and are important for carriers to understand.

-Read moreFleet management requires a lot of ongoing maintenance to keep vehicles in good working condition and to meet regulatory requirements.
-Smog checks, sometimes called emissions inspections or emissions tests, are one of the regular inspections you will encounter for your fleet vehicles.
+Fleet management requires a lot of ongoing maintenance to keep vehicles in good working condition and to meet regulatory requirements.
+Smog checks are one of the regular inspections you will encounter for your fleet vehicles.

 Smog checks typically involve visual, functional and emissions inspections.

-If your vehicle passes the smog check, your inspector will present you with a vehicle inspection report and electronically inform the motor vehicle authority in your state that you passed.
-This is sometimes called a “smog certificate.”
-You typically do not have to do anything else to notify the department of your passing status—and if you are completing an emissions test as part of your vehicle’s registration or registration renewal process, you may proceed with that process.
+Typically though, you do not have to do anything else to notify the department of your passing status.
+If you are completing a vehicle emissions inspection as part of your vehicle’s registration or registration renewal process, you may proceed with that process.

 If a fleet vehicle fails the smog check, the inspector will explain the emissions-related repairs you must make to gain compliance.
 After you make these repairs, you must get your vehicle re-inspected until it officially passes.
 In certain states, these repairs must be performed by a licensed station.

 You may also have the option to see a third party for a second opinion on your results.
-For example, in California this is called a smog check referee.
+For example, in California, this is called a smog check referee.
 These referees can assist you with inspecting unusual vehicles or locating hard-to-find emissions parts.

 Maintaining your vehicles, particularly their emissions systems and parts, will make passing smog checks easier and more efficient.
 But there are more benefits to maintaining your vehicles in good working order: